Get involved in community engagement

 We are always looking for enthusiastic volunteers with an interest in primary care research - no research expertise is needed to get involved.
 For further information, visit the PRIMER website.

 Listening to the views of patients and the public is vital to ensure research is relevant.
 We help create opportunities for people to have their say and influence health research.

-Opportunities include joining a patient panel to share experiences of: cancer, hearing health, respiratory disease, pregnancy complications, dementia and sensory impairments; becoming a member of ‘Voice-Up’ – the young people’s voice in research group for 11-24 year olds; working with the Manchester Clinical Research Facility to help ensure patient and public involvement is at the heart of their work.
+Opportunities include joining a patient panel to share experiences of cancer, hearing health, respiratory disease, pregnancy complications, dementia and sensory impairments; becoming a member of Voice-Up – the young people’s voice in research group for 11-24 year olds; and working with the Manchester Clinical Research Facility to help ensure patient and public involvement is at the heart of their work.

 Our psychology staff link their research and expertise with the wider world by running public engagement events and involving the local community.